Glistening Demoiselle. Glinsterjuffertjie

 - Thorax is buff colour, brown with metallic green and buff coloured stripes.

-- Very similar to males, but less metallic.
+- Very similar in colour and patterning to the male but slightly less metallic.
+Club-like end of abdomen very conspicuous.

 Similarities with other species: